 Tori Reynolds has completed her Fulbright visiting scholar position with the Brosi Lab and is now back in Australia (just after finishing The Bee Course in Arizona), where she is finishing her Ph.D. in Margie Mayfield’s lab at the University of Queensland.
 We miss Tori already!
 We look forward to having her back in the lab for a couple of weeks in October / November.

-NSF grant funded!July 2018
+NSF Grant Funded!July 2018

 In collaboration with Fernanda Valdovinos (University of Michigan) we were awarded a RAPID grant from the NSF’s Population and Community Ecology Cluster to study the effects of severe drought on pollination networks at the Rocky Mountain Biological Laboratory!
 Our approach tightly integrates theory and empirical data to understand how interactions “rewire” when biological communities experience strong perturbations.

-congratulations to Dr. Dynes!June 2018
+Congratulations, Dr. Dynes!June 2018

-congratulations to Dr. Travis Dynes, who successfully defended his Ph.D. on the dynamics of Varroa destructor mites in honey bee colonies.
+Congratulations to Dr. Travis Dynes, who successfully defended his Ph.D. on the dynamics of Varroa destructor mites in honey bee colonies.
 Travis was co-advised by Jaap De Roode in Emory’s biology department and collaborated extensively with Keith Delaplane and Jennifer Berry of the UGA honey bee lab for his doctoral work.